-This post is sponsored by Lundberg Family Farms.
+This Rice and Roasted Beet Salad Recipe is sponsored by Lundberg Family Farms.

 I’m really trying to work on my Whole Foods salad/hot bar problem.

 You know, the one where you go grocery shopping with the purpose of buying ingredients for cooking at home and then fill up a cardboard container with all the prepared food on the salad/hot bar because you don’t feel like cooking right now?

 It’s quite appealing to be able to try a large variety of options instead of committing to just one.
 And convenient.
 But not real economical to be doing a few times a week.
 As you probably know, paying by weight means the total can shoot up very quickly.

 So I’ve been working on a few recipes of my own, that last for days and are the kind of thing I would pick out at that salad bar.
 This Super Pink Beet & Rice Salad with purple cabbage and toasted walnuts is one I’ve fully committed to, happily eating it for lunch several times throughout the week.